Well-being

 Learn why believing in yourself matters and discover science-backed strategies and tips to start believing in yourself today.

 When you believe in yourself, it changes everything.
-It helps you achieve your goals, realize your dreams, and increase both your mental and physical well-being.
-The sneaking thing is that a lack of belief in yourself usually results in being less likely to take action, change in ways that are helpful to you, or challenge yourself to improve your life.
+It helps you achieve your goals, realize your dreams, and increase your mental and physical well-being.
+The sneaking thing is that a lack of belief in yourself usually makes you less likely to take action, change in helpful ways, or challenge yourself to improve your life.
 When you expect you will fail, you are more likely to fail.

 Believing in yourself is the starting point for what you want to accomplish for a life well-lived.
-It’s like dropping into a pickleball tournament when you’ve never heard of the game, don’t have any idea how to use the equipment and you’ve never even picked up a table tennis paddle or tennis racket in your life.
+It’s like dropping into a pickleball tournament when you’ve never heard of the game, don’t know how to use the equipment, and never even picked up a table tennis paddle or tennis racket.
 You don’t have the experience or confidence to play the game well, let alone achieve a win.

-Try as you might to push yourself forward, when you don’t believe in yourself you become blocked because your thoughts, attitudes, and actions aren’t built on solid ground.
+Try as you might to push yourself forward, but when you don’t believe in yourself, you become blocked because your thoughts, attitudes, and actions aren’t built on solid ground.

-Even when you’ve worked through doubts, anxieties, and frustrations and you know where you want to be if you don’t confidently believe in yourself dreams aren’t achievable.
+Even when you’ve worked through doubts, anxieties, and frustrations and know where you want to be, dreams aren’t achievable if you don’t confidently believe in yourself.
 What usually happens is one or both of these two things:

-So, how do you believe in yourself, so that you can create the life you dream of living?
+So, how do you believe in yourself to create the life you dream of living?

 How to Believe in Yourself

 Believing in yourself includes a variety of personal characteristics that you can develop no matter where you are in life.
-Things like self-worth, self-confidence, self-trust, and autonomy are a few of the characteristics that increase your self-belief.
+Things like self-worth, self-confidence, self-trust, and autonomy are some characteristics that increase your self-belief.

 • Self-worth is the belief that your life has value as a human being.